 Here is a breakdown of what that would look like:

 - Taxes: $7,440 (Marginal Tax rate of 15% with an average of 10.6%)

 - Total: $40,000

-If you think that couples story is crazy, check out people that are living on even less:
+If you think that couple story is crazy, check out people who are living on even less:

 - Jacob lives on $7,000 per year.
 Check out how at his site Early Retirement Extreme.

 Now, no one said it’s going to be easy to live a super frugal life.
 You’ll have to find free things to do on nights and weekends.